 KATIE PETERSON - Undergraduate Tutor

-Katie is currently a junior double majoring in English and Law, Societies & Justice with a minor in Gender, Women and Sexuality Studies.
-Her most extensive writing experiences revolve around academic writing, from literary analysis to research papers, though her experiences also include cover letters, personal essays, personal writing, blog writing and speech writing.
+Katie is currently a senior double majoring in English and Law, Societies & Justice with a minor in Gender, Women and Sexuality Studies.
+Her most extensive writing experiences revolve around academic writing, from literary analysis to research papers, though her experiences also include cover letters, personal essays, personal writing, blog writing, and speech writing.
 Even when it gets frustrating, Katie loves writing for the process of it.
-She enjoys helping people to challenge themselves to create a piece of work worth writing.
+She enjoys helping people to put into writing what they are trying to communicate and encourages them to challenge themselves to create a piece of work worth writing.
 She finds that she is helpful in assisting in understanding the prompt, developing a complex and interesting claim, organizing evidence, and refining the flow of writing.
 Her other interests include exploring, sports, running, reading, and beach combing.

 Deborah is a reference and instruction librarian at Odegaard.
 Her background includes